TypeAPI

 Definitions

-The definitions keyword maps to the TypeSchema specification and represents a map containing Struct, Map and Reference types.
+The definitions keyword maps to the TypeSchema specification and represents a map containing Struct, Map or Reference types.
 Those types are then used to describe incoming and outgoing JSON payloads.